 The Trust is working to transfer two properties in the Collegiate Peaks:

 Panama-Principal Lode is 19 acres just off of the road to Independence Pass.
 This property was purchased by the Trust in 2020.
 Some work must be done to get it wilderness ready before transferring it to the U.S. Forest Service, including removing a metal roof and piles of garbage and filling in an old mining adit.
-The Trust plans to complete the work in the summer of 2021 with the help of volunteers from the Independence Pass Foundation.
+The Trust completed the work in 2021 with the help of volunteers from the Independence Pass Foundation.

 Spotted Tail Lode is 10.33 acres adjacent to the Panama-Principal parcel.
 This property was purchase by the Trust in 2019.
-Some complications with the title are being worked through and the property is slated to transfer to the U.S. Forest Service by the end of 2022.
+Some complications with the title are being worked through before the property is transferred to the U.S. Forest Service.

 We need your help to accomplish this goal